HomeSpan/HomeSpan/README.md

 * [HomeSpan API Reference](docs/Reference.md) - a complete guide to the HomeSpan Library API
 * [HomeSpan QR Codes](docs/QRCodes.md) - create and use QR Codes for pairing HomeSpan devices
 * [HomeSpan OTA](docs/OTA.md) - update your sketches Over-the-Air directly from the Arduino IDE without a serial connection
+* [HomeSpan Watchdog Timer](docs/WDT.md) - optional protection that can trigger an automatic reboot if your sketch hangs or freezes for an extended period of time
 * [HomeSpan PWM](docs/PWM.md) - integrated control of standard LEDs and Servo Motors using the ESP32's on-chip PWM peripheral
 * [HomeSpan RFControl](docs/RMT.md) - easy generation of RF and IR Remote Control signals using the ESP32's on-chip RMT peripheral
 * [HomeSpan Pixels](docs/Pixels.md) - integrated control of addressable one- and two-wire RGB and RGBW LEDs and LED strips